The Rose Field: Principal characters

+Critical reception

+Writing in The Guardian, Sarah Crown praised the author for bringing The Book of Dust trilogy to a complex and fitting end, though she considered the story to be rather circuitous in places.
+Nevertheless, the narrative drive is, she said, strong enough to carry the reader over the digressions, and the novel ends with a "fantastically nail‑biting ride".

 Conception

-Pullman experienced challenges writing the novel due to the COVID-19 pandemic and aging.
-In an interview with The Washington Post, he described writing by computer instead of on paper, due to pain in his hand: "I couldn't write this one by hand as I had for the previous 50, 60 years.
-I had to type it all on the computer."
+Pullman reported challenges writing the novel due to the COVID-19 pandemic and aging.
+In an interview with The Washington Post, he described writing by computer instead of on paper, due to pain in his hand: "I couldn't write this one by hand as I had for the previous 50, 60 years."
 In another interview, Pullman described his feelings on the culmination of his The Book of Dust series, stating: "This whole series took 30 years.
 And you don't undertake a task like that unless you can do it with all your being, including your moral being."